 Emergency Light Testing

-Emergency lights need to be routinely tested to ensure that they work.
+Even emergency lighting with battery backup needs to be routinely tested to ensure that they work.
 If you don’t test your lights, you could end up in a situation where the power goes out and you need to get to the exit, but the emergency lights don’t come on.
 This would be a really bad situation, and in emergencies, could lead to harsh injuries or death.
-It’s important to test your emergency lights to ensure that they will function when needed.
+It’s important to schedule emergency lighting inspections to ensure that they will function when needed.
 Make sure you test a minimum of 30 seconds every month and 90 minutes every year.
 Also, keep logs when you conduct these tests so that you have evidence if you need it.

 - Fluorescent: These bulbs have largely been used in the past, and come in different sizes, colors, and shapes.
 The cheaper bulbs consume more power and are less environmentally friendly